11 Things That Stores Are Still Struggling to Keep on the Shelves

 After years of disruption, broken supply chains appear to be on the mend.
-However, the future of fragile global supply chains complicated by inflation promises continued consumer chaos.
-Ask anyone who has tried buying affordable eggs in the past few months.
+However, the future of fragile global supply chains complicated by climate change and labor shortages promises continued consumer chaos.

 As supply chain issues continue, let’s take a closer look at what you can do to stay one step ahead of empty shelves and higher price tags.